ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Today</h3>Showers and thunderstorms likely before 3pm, then a chance of showers and thunderstorms.
-Mostly cloudy.
+         <h3>This Afternoon</h3>Showers and thunderstorms likely before 3pm, then a chance of showers and thunderstorms.
+Partly sunny.
 High near 77, with
          temperatures falling to around 75 in the afternoon.
 North northwest wind around 3 mph.
 Chance of precipitation is 60%.<br></div>
    </p>
    <p>